|22 Feb - 03 Mar|

 This trip is a unique opportunity to explore the magnificent, raw and icy wilderness in the most authentic way possible so conditions are quite basic.
 Travellers should be in good physical condition and be physically active on a regular basis (i.e. 2-4 hours per week).
 Nights are spent in basic mountain huts with sleeping bags in shared accommodation, and some outdoor facilities.
 A full packing list will be given to you but please bear in mind when you come to book that conditions are basic whilst you are out with your dog sledding teams.

-Make your way to Reykjavik's domestic airport (about 10 minutes by taxi from the city centre) for your flight to Kulusuk.
-On arrival, transfer by helicopter* to Tasiilaq on the island of Ammassalik is in the remote eastern corner of Greenland and is home to just 2,000 people.
-You will be met and taken to your guesthouse and after settling in enjoy dinner and discuss the plans for the trip with your guide and the rest of your group.
-If the conditions are right you can step outside with the hope of seeing the northern lights.
+Take the airport shuttle to Keflavik Airport for your flight to Kulusuk.
+On arrival, transfer by helicopter* to Tasiilaq on the island of Ammassalik, in the remote eastern corner of Greenland with a population of just 2,000 people.
+Reach your guesthouse and after settling in enjoy dinner and discuss the plans for your trip with your guide and the rest of your group.
+If the conditions are right, after dinner you can step outside with the hope of seeing the Northern Lights.
 (B,D)

-This is what Greenland is all about - after breakfast meet your dog team after breakfast and head out to King Oscar’s fjord, via the Qordlortoq lake where the dogs will take a breather whilst waiting for the other teams to join them.
+This is what Greenland is all about - after breakfast meet your dog team and musher and head to King Oscar’s fjord, via the Qordlortoq lake where the dogs will take a breather whilst waiting for the other teams to join them.
 Head through the mountain valleys and relax at a remote mountain hut with some refreshments.
-From there climb up to 500 metres.
-Enjoy views of the Sermilik Ice Fjord before descending and spending the night on the shores of the fjord itself.
-Whilst the accommodation may be basic you will hear nothing but the creaking ice and the voices of your fellow travellers.
+From there climb up to 500 metres with views across the Sermilik Ice Fjord, before descending and spending the night in a hut close to the shores of the fjord.
+The accommodation is relatively basic, with shared facilities, but you will hear nothing but the creaking ice and the voices of your fellow travellers.
 (B,L,D)

-The return journey to Tasiilaq takes you over high glaciers and involves hard work for not only the dogs, but also the mushers and passengers.
+Returning to Tasiilaq takes you across high glaciers and is hard work for not only the dogs, but also the mushers and passengers.
 Reach Tasiilaq (journey will take about 5-6 hours) and check in at the guesthouse where you can take advantage of the more modern facilities than you will have experienced whilst out on your dog-sled adventure.
 Enjoy a hearty dinner with your travelling companions whilst reflecting on your adventure.
 (B,L,D)

 Transfer back to the international airport for your flight back to the UK.
 (B)